Kaori61/project-demo/README.md

 * I got visualisation idea from here - [From Data to Viz](https://www.data-to-viz.com/#network).
 Helped me decide which plot to make to visualise dataset.
 * Checked the code with [seaborn](https://seaborn.pydata.org/index.html#).
-* When I encountered errors and needed a guidance, I used [ChatGPT](https://chatgpt.com/)
+* When I encountered errors and needed a guidance, I used [ChatGPT](https://chatgpt.com/), [W3Schools](https://www.w3schools.com/), [GeeksforGeeks](https://www.geeksforgeeks.org/)

- In this section, you need to reference where you got your content, media and extra help from.
-It is common practice to use code from other repositories and tutorials, however, it is important to be very specific about these sources to avoid plagiarism.
-* You can break the credits section up into Content and Media, depending on what you have included in your project.

-### Content

-- The text for the Home page was taken from Wikipedia Article A
-- Instructions on how to implement form validation on the Sign-Up page was taken from [Specific YouTube Tutorial](https://www.youtube.com/)
-- The icons in the footer were taken from [Font Awesome](https://fontawesome.com/)
+* Checked this page to know how to align image to the right in README [DavidWells](https://gist.github.com/DavidWells/7d2e0e1bc78f4ac59a123ddf8b74932d)